bianca9901/hangman/README.md

 # Hangman
 ## About
-The Hangman Game is a classic word guessing game that challenges players to unravel a secret word.
+The Hangman Game is a classic word-guessing game that challenges players to unravel a secret word.
 The task is to guess the word by guessing a letter one at a time.
 However, be careful!
 If you guess an incorrect letter, you will lose a life, and a body part of the hangman figure will be drawn.

 Prepare yourself to get focused.
 Whether you choose to play solo or in a group, the Hangman Game guarantees hours of fun while at the same time expanding your vocabulary!

-The application can be accessed by this [link](https://bianca9901.github.io/cheers-quiz/)
+The application can be accessed by this [link](https://the-hangman-game-f82c19cb0385.herokuapp.com/)

-The sites repository can be accesed by this[]link

 ![Computer screens](documentation/computer-screen.png)

-Note: this application can only run on pc.
+Note: this application is designed to run on pc.

 ---

 ## How to play:
 1. Click/Copy this link "..."

 2. If you are familiar with the hangman game.
 Press enter to play.
-Otherwise, press the downward direction arrow on you keyboard, then press enter.
+Otherwise, press the downward direction arrow on your keyboard, then press enter.
 This will take you to the instructions.
 Press enter again to go back to the main menu.

 3. When you decide to play, you are prompted to make your first guess.
 Press a letter on your keyboard and then press enter.

-4. When you have used all of your lives, or figured out the correct word, You will be presented with a "Go back" option.
+4. When you have used all of your lives or figured out the correct word, You will be presented with a "Go back" option.
 Press enter and you are taken back to the main menu.
 Press play to start the game again and you will get a new word.
 Good luck and have fun!

 Here is a picture so that you can get a visual understanding of the navigation throughout the application!